 By Gohar Siddiqi

-I decided to play Mythbusters and on a nice sunny day, I picked three brand new bats from different manufacturers and took them to a park along with some family, employees and friends.
+I decided to play Mythbusters and on a nice sunny day, I picked three brand new bats from different manufacturers and took them to a park along with some family, employees, and friends.
 I have all the bats in bat covers to protect them as the bats I choose for testing were quite expensive.
 All bats weighed around 2.7 to 2.9 lbs since the day was nice we decided to have BBQ in the park as well :) in case we get hungry after hitting the balls.
-The idea was to have fun and test my theory, we took some new Stealth cricket balls with us of same weight for testing purposes.
+The idea was to have fun and test my theory, we took some new Stealth cricket balls with us of the same weight for testing purposes.
 The purpose was to have a controlled environment for the test as much as possible.

-Batsman was not wearing gloves or pads as the balls were thrown as full tosses at around knee height with friendly pace allowing batsman to hit freely.
+The batsman was not wearing gloves or pads as the balls were thrown as full tosses at around knee height with friendly pace allowing the batsman to hit freely.
 We took the following three bats with us for testing.
 Each individual bat was picked randomly from our available stock.
 Gunn & Moore have other bats which are of higher willow grade but we do not sell those bats, so we took what was available to us.